lucansky/classbench-ng/README.md

 ```

 ### Patching ClassBench
-Original ClassBench is improved using patches in `./patches` directory and the size of its statically initialized arrays is increased, where necessary.
+Original ClassBench can be improved using one of the patches in `./patches` directory (`./patches/improvements_ipv6.patch` by default) and the size of its statically initialized arrays is increased, where necessary.
 These changes are automatically applied on downloaded original ClassBench during ClassBench-ng installation (see `./vendor/Makefile`).

 ## Usage